datalakehouse/docs/docs/platform/howto/tag-resources.rst

-Tag your Aiven resources
+Tag your DLH resources
 ========================

-Tags can add metadata to Aiven resources like projects and services.
+Tags can add metadata to DLH resources like projects and services.
 Adding tags can be useful to categorize services, store specific information to your application or business and to group services or bills depending on custom logic.

 Tag details
 -----------